(This article was last updated on March 14, 2023.)

-The information written here was correct at the time of this writing, but some things may have changed since then.
+The information written here is correct at the time of this writing, but some things may change later.

-Argentina is only about a third smaller than the United States.
-Despite the difference in size, Argentina is similar to the United States in many ways: it is a country of amazing variety of landscapes, natural wonders and types of places – from high Rocky Mountains and glaciers to deserts and large busy cities to wide open country of cowboys.
+The country is only about a third smaller than the United States.
+Despite the difference in size, Argentina is similar to the US in many ways: it is a country of amazing variety of landscapes, natural wonders and types of places – from high Rocky Mountains and glaciers to deserts and large busy cities to wide open country of cowboys.

 Argentina is located at the southernmost tip of South America.
 Located in the Southern Hemisphere, its seasons are opposite to those in the United States.
 When it’s winter in the US, kids spend their summer in Argentina!